-The Government proposals require five years continuous residence, begun prior to the yet to be determined cut-off date.
-However, although the cut-off date is unclear the Government has suggested that it may be retrospective.
+Although the cut-off date is unclear, the Government has suggested that it may be retrospective.
 This would cause considerable unfairness.
 There will be children born throughout the transitional period who will not qualify on this basis.
-There will also be children who cannot meet five years residence before the deadline because they will not yet be five years old.
+There will also be children who cannot meet five years' residence before the deadline because they will not yet be five years old.
 It is clear that these children will need to have settled status in line with their parents and siblings and should not be excluded from rights due to the timing of their birth.
-However, the total lack of consideration of this group in the government proposal is concerning, and illustrates the wider view on the rights of European children.
+However, the total lack of consideration of this group in the Government proposal is concerning, and illustrates the wider view on the rights of European children.

 Eligibility for settled status will be subject to an assessment of 'conduct and criminality, including not being considered a threat to the UK'.
-The lack of definition of these terms is concerning, especially in light of the problems currently faced by children trying to register as British citizens, or those who apply for indefinite leave to remain (settlement).
+The lack of definition of these terms is concerning, especially in light of the problems currently faced by children trying to register as British citizens, or those who apply for indefinite leave to remain (settlement).14